thandipearl/Capstone-Project-II-Bike_Sales-Analysis-SQL-Excel-Tableau-/README.md

 # Capstone-Project-II-Bike_Sales-Analysis-SQL-Excel-Tableau-

 This repository contains a comprehensive data analysis portfolio for a bicycle retail company.
-The project's primary objective was to create **interactive sales dashboards** using **SQL**, **Excel**, and **Tableau** to provide the executive team with **actionable insights** into the company's sales performance from **2016 to 2018**.
+The project's primary objective was to create **interactive sales dashboards** using **SQL**, **Excel** and **Tableau** to provide the executive team with **actionable insights** into the company's sales performance from **2016 to 2018**.

 ---

 ## 🗂️ Database Tables Used

 This project involved working with **9 interrelated tables** from the company's SQL relational database.
-These tables provided the foundational data for sales, customers, products, and staffing insights.
+These tables provided the foundational data for sales, customers, products and staffing insights.

 | Table         | Description |
 |---------------|-------------|